Robert Wadlow

-Robert Pershing Wadlow (February 22, 1918 – July 15, 1940), also known as the Alton Giant and the Giant of Illinois, was an American man.
-He is the tallest person in recorded history for whom there is irrefutable evidence.
+Robert Pershing Wadlow (February 22, 1918 – July 15, 1940), also known as the Alton Giant and the Giant of Illinois, was an American man known for being the tallest person in recorded history for whom there is irrefutable evidence.
 Wadlow was born and raised in Alton, Illinois, a small city near St. Louis, Missouri.

 Wadlow's height was 8 ft 11.1 in while his weight reached 439 lbs at his death at age 22.
 His great size and his continued growth in adulthood were due to hypertrophy of his pituitary gland, which results in an abnormally high level of human growth hormone (HGH).